AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

 After done testing, you may want to deploy this app to `AccelByte Gaming Services`.

 1. [Create a new Extend Override App on Admin Portal](https://docs.accelbyte.io/gaming-services/services/extend/override-ags-feature/getting-started-with-rotating-shop-items-customization/#create-the-extend-app).
 Keep the `Repository URI`.

 2. Download and setup [extend-helper-cli](https://github.com/AccelByte/extend-helper-cli/) (only if it has not been done previously).

 3. Perform docker login with `extend-helper-cli` using the following command.

    ```
    extend-helper-cli dockerlogin --namespace <my-game> --app <my-app> --login
    ```

    > :exclamation: For your convenience, the above `extend-helper-cli` command can also be copied from `Repository Authentication Command` under the corresponding app detail page.

 4. Build and push sample app docker image to AccelByte ECR using the following command.

    ```
    make imagex_push IMAGE_TAG=v0.0.1 REPO_URL=xxxxxxxxxx.dkr.ecr.us-west-2.amazonaws.com/accelbyte/justice/development/extend/xxxxxxxxxx/xxxxxxxxxx
    ```

    > :exclamation: **The REPO_URL is obtained from step 1**: It can be found under 'Repository URI' in the app detail.

+5. Open Admin Portal, go to **Extend** -> **Overridable Features**.
+And then select the extend app.

+6. To deploy selected image tag, click **Image Version History** and select desired image tag to be deployed.

+7. Click **Deploy Image**, confirm the deployment and go back to App Detail by clicking **Cancel**.

+8. Wait until app status is running.

+## Next Step

+Proceed to modify this template project and implement your own custom functions.